AndBible/docs/docs/source/backup_restore.rst

 #.
 Tap on `Restore Documents From`.
 #.
 Tap on `Load Document From ZIP/Restore Document From`.
 #.
 Select location on your device where the Document file is located.

+NOTE: This form will change significantly in the next release.